 Ultimately, Lashify represents a reminder that a complainant cannot appeal from a Commission determination until the Commission has resolved all issues associated with a given patent that might prevent it from obtaining an exclusion order.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Julianne Campbell is an associate in the Washington, D.C., office of Fish & Richardson P.C.
+Julianne Campbell is an associate in the New York* office of Fish & Richardson P.C.
 She was previously a summer associate with the firm in 2019 and 2020.
 She focuses her practice on patent litigation support in electrical and computer technologies.
-Prior to joining Fish, Julianne was a summer patent extern at the United States Patent...
+Prior to joining Fish, Julianne was a summer patent extern at the United States Patent and...